ex3ndr/supervoice-vocoder/README.md

 # ✨ SuperVoice Vocoder
-SOTA vocoder for speech synthesis.
+Easy to use SOTA vocoder for speech synthesis from Mel Spectograms.

 ## Description
-This repository contains easy to use SOTA vocoder that is uses BigVSAN official pre-trained weights.
+This repository contains easy to use SOTA vocoder that is uses BigVSAN official pre-trained weights with removed weight normalization.
 This model is tailored to a specific Mel-Spectogram parameters which is most common for voice synthesis tasks.

 * Model: [BigVSAN](https://arxiv.org/abs/2309.02836)
 * Sample rate: 24000 Hz